brendancooley/gunboats/gunboats.md

 **Proposition 2:**
 $a^\star = \bar{a}$ .

-If a government wins a war, it will replace the vanquished government with a maximimally-responsive puppet.
+If a government wins a war, it will replace the vanquished government with a maximally-responsive puppet.
 This government will adopt no trade barriers, providing maximal market access for the victorious country's firms.
 This is the threat point that governments leverage in international coercive bargaining.

 ## Conflicts of Interest